shanepeckham/CADLab_Loyalty/README.md

 ![alt text](https://github.com/shanepeckham/CADHackathon_Loyalty/blob/master/Images/PostManHeaders.jpg)
 ![alt text](https://github.com/shanepeckham/CADHackathon_Loyalty/blob/master/Images/PostManBody.jpg)

-Now add a step to include an API Management API - select your API "Contact List API"
+Now add a step to include an API Management API - select your API "Contact List API".
+You will want to select the method GET for contacts/{id}

 You will need to navigate to the code view to be able to select the json fields that will be posted as part of the body.
 Your code view should look like this:
 ```